gijoeuk/CV/README.md

 The ones that really mean something to me:

+-My wife

+-My home

+-My friends

-My wife, my home, my friends and my silly little life
+-My silly little life

 The other stuff:

 -Always been a top seller and made a heap of money for anyone who has ever employed me.

 -Finished last role at Moore Stephens achieving 115% of target - £460k in fees.
 2nd highest in the UK sales team